To make sure your instrument last long I recommend you to follow this guideline:

 - Depending on the person, sweat can also be aggressive, but if it is maintained regularly there shouldn’t be any problem.
 If you plan to store it for a long period of time, before doing so, clean the fingerprints with a microfiber cloth and cover with protective oil.

-To clean your handpan, wipe it with alcohol and a paper towel and protect it with a thin layer of coconut oil.
+For the best care of the Handpan, the instrument needs to be cleaned every 1-2 months (depending on the use of it) and everytime it's exposed to a place near the sea.
+To clean it, wipe it with alcohol and a paper towel and protect it with a thin layer of coconut oil.

 Do not use water nor any aggressive chemicals / materials.